 John Gioia's Biography

-John Gioia was first elected to the Contra Costa Board of Supervisors in 1998 and was overwhelmingly re-elected four times.
-He currently serves as Vice-Chair.
+John Gioia is the Chair of the Contra Costa Board of Supervisors and was first elected to the Board in 1998 and was overwhelmingly re-elected four times..

 John represents 210,000 residents in the western most urban and diverse area of the county including El Cerrito, Richmond, San Pablo, and Pinole, and the unincorporated communities of El Sobrante, Kensington, Montalvin Manor, North Richmond, East Richmond Heights, Rollingwood and Tara Hills.